hn/ginlong-solis/README.md

 Somewhat unexpectedly, the APP1 part is followed by a second app ('APP2') starting with `TEXT` at `0xdbbbc` (length 222276) and `DATA` at `0x112020` (length 3656).
-This APP2 is identical to [AliOS ate.bin](https://github.com/alibaba/AliOS-Things/blob/rel_3.0.0/board/mk3080/ate.bin).
+This APP2 is binary identical to [AliOS ate.bin](https://github.com/alibaba/AliOS-Things/blob/rel_3.0.0/board/mk3080/ate.bin).
-It is currently not clear whether APP2 is being used at all, there is a suspicion that it is an ATE firmware for [Automatic test equipment](https://en.wikipedia.org/wiki/Automatic_test_equipment).
+It is currently not clear whether it is being used at all, there is a suspicion that it is an ATE firmware for [Automatic test equipment](https://en.wikipedia.org/wiki/Automatic_test_equipment) or to set [eFuses](https://en.wikipedia.org/wiki/EFuse)/RDP.

 ### Tampering with the main application (firmware 1012F)